pvanheus/GCC2016-Abstracts/thoba.md

-## Title: Galaxy Interactive Environment
+## Title: A Galaxy Interactive Environment for exploring the Neo4J Graph Database